antonia-boyton.net Like us on Facebook! email me

 If I had known then, what I know now, I don't think that I would have believed it.
 Having always had problem periods I still don't think that there was anything anyone could have said or done in order to prepare me for the onslaught of this glorious disease known as endometriosis.

-And that is how this website came into its own.
+But I did want to share my story and so I sat down and started to write; which is how this website came into its own.
 I always wanted it to be different from the other endometriosis websites and hope that I have continued to keep it so.
-I know that there are trillions of websites about endometriosis but they are still quite clinical and impersonal.

 If I can help just one woman with what I have written, then I know that I have done something worthwhile.